Sign up for an eToro account

 Join now

-Bitcoin has demonstrated patterns across previous four-year cycles, and many believe that the Bitcoin halving can potentially provide investors with some indication regarding price movements.
-Learn more about the Bitcoin halving cycle and its different stages, and how the halving might impact the bitcoin price.
+The Bitcoin halving cycle occurs about every four years.
+Bitcoin has demonstrated patterns across previous four-year cycles, and many believe that the halving can potentially provide investors with some indication regarding price movements.

 The Bitcoin halving is an event that takes place approximately every four years.
 By cutting the supply of new bitcoin entering circulation, the halving has previously demonstrated significant influence over the price of bitcoin, acting as a catalyst for the formation of new, long-term price trends.